Chwilka...

 It's like a market police officer.
 KNF doesn't just grant permission to open an insurance company; it constantly looks into their books.
 KNF officials watch insurers closely.
 Their job is to ensure the company has coverage for its promises.
 If a company's finances start to wobble, the Commission doesn't wait for a collapse — it steps in, imposes a recovery plan, or even takes over management to ensure clients aren't left high and dry.

-UFG – Your Airbag
+UFG — Your Airbag (Insurance Guarantee Fund)

 UFG works on two tracks:

 • As a virtual patrol: UFG has a system that sees everything.
 It can detect a gap in your car's insurance without leaving the office.
-They don't need a roadside check to issue a fine for lack of OC – the system catches it automatically.
+They don't need a roadside check to issue a fine for lack of OC — the system catches it automatically.
+In 2025 the penalty for driving without OC for a passenger car exceeds PLN 9,400 for the full year, so this is not something you want to ignore.

-Driver’s Toolkit: Check it yourself!
+Driver's Toolkit: Check It Yourself!

 Someone hit your bumper?
 You can immediately check where they are insured using just their license plate number.